Fredy Montero: Return to Vancouver

 On 15 February 2019, Montero and Sporting agreed to mutually terminate his contract with the club.
 The same day, Vancouver announced he had joined the club on a permanent deal.

 Return to Seattle

 On 4 March 2021, Montero re-joined Seattle Sounders FC.
 He had expressed a desire to return to the Seattle area and retire as a Sounder, while the club were in need of a new forward to replace the injured Jordan Morris.
 Montero retook the all-time scoring record for the Sounders in April 2021, surpassing Clint Dempsey, and ended the season with two goals.
 Following the 2021 season, Seattle declined their contract option on Montero.

 He returned on a new deal before the 2022 season.
 That season, he played an important role in Seattle's CONCACAF Champions League title, which led the board to resign him for the 2023 season.

 Return to Deportivo Cali

 After his contract with Seattle Sounders expired at the end of the 2023 season, Montero's return to Deportivo Cali was announced on 2 April 2024.
+Montero scored 7 goals in 21 matches during his second stint in Cali.

+Real Cartagena

+In December 2024, Montero joined Real Cartagena for the 2025 Colombian second division season.
+He scored 30 goals in 38 matches, and was the second highest scorer in the league during both the Torneo I and Torneo II stages of the season.
+Montero left the club in November 2025 after it failed to win promotion to the first division.